 Why do you assume changes in free energy are bounded by an upper and lower limit?

 This was not clear.
 Variability in ORN responses is dominated by the variability in the dissociation constants.
-The lower bound in free energy controls the level of spontaneous activity of the ORNs (firing rate in clean air) , which is known to vary across the ORN repertoire (Hallem and Carlson).
+The lower bound in free energy controls the level of spontaneous activity of the ORNs (firing rate in clean air) , which is known to vary across the ORN repertoire (Hallem and Carlson 2004).
 The upper bound in free energy determines the maximum amount of adaptation an ORN can do before its response starts to saturate.
 Without having this bound the neuron would be able to adapt over an infinite range of background odor concentrations.
-We added text in our description of the model to make these points clearer.
+We added text in our description of the model to make these points clearer (lines 139-143).

 Abstract, last sentence: This is pretty technical, and I think could be stated more simply.